microbus-io/fabric/docs/tech/unicast.md

 <img src="unicast-1.svg" width="840">

 Request/response is achieved by utilizing carefully crafted subjects (topics) as means of delivering messages to their destination.
-Each endpoint of a microservice is assigned a dedicated subject based on the path it wants to handle.
-For example, the URL `https://www.example.com:443/path/func` is mapped to the NATS subject `microbus.443.com.example.www.|.path.func`.
-With that, when a microservice wants to handle calls to any given endpoint (identified by a URL path) it will subscribe to the appropriate NATS subject and when a microservice wants to make a call to another microservice's endpoint (path), all it has to do is publish a message to the same subject.
+Each endpoint of a microservice is assigned a dedicated subject based on the method and path it handles.
+For example, handling any method at `https://www.example.com:443/path/func` is mapped to the NATS subject `microbus.443.com.example.www.|.*.path.func`.
+With that, when a microservice wants to handle calls to any given endpoint (identified by a URL and optionally a method) it will subscribe to the appropriate NATS subject.
+And when a microservice wants to make a call to another microservice's endpoint (method and URL), all it has to do is publish a message to the appropriate subject.

 In addition to any subscriptions that a microservice makes to handle incoming calls, it also creates a subscription at which it expects to receive replies.
 The format of this subject is `microbus.r.com.example.zzz.up7cjo7pok`.
 The `r` prefix can be thought of as designating the `r`esponse port.
 The `up7cjo7pok` is the unique instance ID of the microservice.
 So now, when a serving microservice wants to respond to a call from a client microservice, all it has to do is publish the response to the response subject of the client.

 It is necessary for the client to provide its return address in order for the server to know who to respond to.
 Each request made over the bus therefore must include two special HTTP headers, `Microbus-From-Host` and `Microbus-From-Id`, that together enable the server to construct the response subject.

 Another important header included by the client in each request is `Microbus-Msg-Id` which the server is required to echo back in the response.
 The client can be making thousands of requests in parallel whose responses can return in no particular order and the message ID in needed to map each response to the corresponding request.
 In the code, a `chan *http.Response` is created for each outgoing request and indexed by the message ID in a `map[string]chan *http.Response`.
-Requests awaits on the channel until a response comes back or a timeout occurs.
+Requests await on the channel until a response comes back or a timeout occurs.

 ## Example Walk-Through